orestesleal/grep_egrep_sed_awk/README.md

- - scripting and text processing using sed, grep & awk -
+- Scripting and text processing using sed, grep & awk ~

 - macfilter.sh
   contains an example using egrep to extrac the Ethernet MAC addresses from a text file, also used sed to round up the result.
 Several formats are supported.
 The "mac" file can be used as an input"

-AA:BB:CC:DD:EE:FF will match but also AA.BB.CC.DD.EE.FF and AA-BB-CC-DD-EE-FF
+     AA:BB:CC:DD:EE:FF will match
+     AA.BB.CC.DD.EE.FF and AA-BB-CC-DD-EE-FF will also match too

 - oui.sh
   Parse Ethernet mac addresses from the file passed as input in the first argument